 CULT: Fundamental rights missing in the Terrorist Content Regulation

 The European Parliament (EP) Committee on Culture and Education (CULT), published on 16 January its Draft Opinion on the proposal for a Regulation preventing the dissemination of terrorist content online.
-Member of the European Parliament (MEP) Julie Ward, the Rapporteur for the Opinion, has joined Rapporteur for the IMCO Committee Julia Reda MEP, and civil rights group in criticising many aspects of the Commission original proposal.
+Member of the European Parliament (MEP) Julie Ward, the Rapporteur for the Opinion, has joined Rapporteur for the IMCO Committee Felix Reda MEP, and civil rights group in criticising many aspects of the Commission original proposal.
 The Rapporteur expresses her concerns regarding threats for “fundamental rights, such as freedom of expression and access to information, as well as media pluralism.”